-Shortly after my move I had dengue fever in June, and again in July, while trying to get settled.
+Shortly after my move I had my first of two bouts of dengue fever in June, while trying to get settled.
 (There are three different kinds and you can have all three.
-After that, you can't be infected again unless you die from #2 or #3.)
-I was already stressed and feeling marginalized, and there were a lot of people in and out of the house for me to keep up with.
+After that, you can't be infected again as long as it did not kill you the first time around.)
+I was already stressed, and there were a lot of people in and out of the house for me to keep up with.

 When I ran out of pills the second week of August, I thought I would be OK.
 It took a week to prove me wrong.
 I began to fall apart.
 One casualty was Narith, the young man who I hired as a housekeeper and cook.
 It did not take long for our relationship to take an unexpected turn down Lovers Lane, and he moved into the house, initially to take care of me while I was sick.
 I was really in love with him for a lot of good reasons, despite his volatile mood swings.
 I am pretty sure he has CD, absent any diagnosis or little morning pills.
 I threw him out, for which I will suffer for the rest of my life.
 I was not in my right mind at the time.

 My little pills are not available in Cambodia.
 There are no psychiatrists in Siem Reap.
 The private psych clinics in Phnom Penh had never heard of my magical little saviors.
 As I searched for a way to get my life back I began to panic, and I began to deteriorate seriously.
 I was not able to work or to function normally.
 However, I was able to do stupid work like housework and gardening.
 (More about that below.)
 The at-home funeral next door did not help my state of mind much.
 I was not in any condition to travel to Bangkok to shop at a pharmacy.